Clearsprings Ready Homes: Asylum seeker housing

-Since 2020, Clearsprings have operated asylum seeker housing at the former military camp in Penally, Pembrokeshire, and at Napier Barracks in Kent.
+Starting in 2020, Clearsprings operated asylum seeker housing at the former military camp in Penally, Pembrokeshire, and at Napier Barracks in Kent.
 Residents at these sites have gone on hunger strike and have attempted suicide.
 Volunteers working at the Napier barracks were made to sign confidentiality agreements under the Official Secrets Act.
 In January 2021 a fire was started at the Napier site; 14 men were arrested in response.
-Residents at these barracks reported that they went without electricity, heating, and clean drinking water after the fire.
+Residents at Napier reported that they went without electricity, heating, and clean drinking water after the fire.
 Some residents reported "repeated" complaints to Clearsprings over poor living conditions, including poorly cooked food.
 The Red Cross called on the UK government to remove all asylum seekers from the location due to the conditions.
-Napier Barracks is due to close in September 2025.
+Napier Barracks was closed in December 2025, with housing developments planned for the site.

 In December 2021 another investigation by The Guardian revealed the poor conditions of asylum seekers living in Clearsprings operated flats in Uxbridge and South Ruislip, with residents housed for multiple years in accommodation which was too small, dirty, damp or poorly maintained.
 Clearsprings stated they would be making urgent repairs in response and moved some residents to other accommodation.

 In January 2022 an investigation by Corporate Watch and The Canary revealed asylum seekers were being housed in an insect-infested hotel in London ran by Clearsprings.
 In addition to bed bugs, a family of eight reportedly experienced a ceiling caving in, water leaks from the apartment above, insufficient food, lack of hot water, lack of electricity, and a dangerous electrical installation.

-Stay Belvedere Hotels, a subcontractor of Clearsprings Ready Homes, ran 51 hotels providing asylum seeker accommodation.
+Stay Belvedere Hotels, a subcontractor of Clearsprings Ready Homes, ran 51 hotels providing asylum seeker accommodation, including Napier Barracks.
 The UK government ended their contract in 2025 following a review which found the company's performance did not meet expectations.

+In 2026, Clearsprings Ready Homes paid £140,000 in fines to Swindon Borough Council, after it was issued financial penalties by the council for failing to comply with regulations 27 times during 2022.